Bosso legend to join Real Betis Academy - Soccer24

-Johannes “Tshisa” Ngodzo has reportedly been recommended to take charge of the Real Betis Academy Zimbabwe centre to be established in Bulawayo soon.
+Highlanders legend Johannes “Tshisa” Ngodzo has reportedly been recommended to take charge of the Real Betis Academy Zimbabwe centre to be established in Bulawayo soon.

 According to NewsDay, Footballers Union of Zimbabwe president and Dynamos legend Desmond Maringwa made the recommendation.